CEDipEngineering/Supercomp/GeneticBinaryKnapsack/report.md

 ## Conclusion

 This algorithm can converge on an optimal solution very quickly, since it makes good use of randomness to explore the space of possibilities, meanwhile still maintaining a sense of slow and steady approach to its final objective, by making use of knowledge regarding the problem's characteristics (which takes shape by way of the fitness function).

-    The real beauty of this technique comes from the fact that any problem for which you can define a fitness function, can be solved using this algorithm.
+The real advantage of this technique comes from the fact that any problem for which you can define a fitness function, can be solved using this algorithm.

-    There are many ways to improve this algorithm, such as modifying the fitness function to consider other factors, or applying heuristics to the generation of the initial population.
+There are many ways to improve this implementation, such as modifying the fitness function to consider other factors, or applying heuristics to the generation of the initial population.